Stability Results Of Small Diameter Properties In Banach Spaces: Abstract

 \section{Abstract}

-The geometric notion of huskability initiated and developed in \cite{B3}, \cite{BR} ,\cite{EW}, \cite{GM} was subsequently extensively studied in the context of dentability and Radon Nikodym Property in \cite{GGMS}.
-In this work, we introduce a new geometric property of Banach space, the Ball Huskable Property ($BHP$), namely, the unit ball has relatively weakly open subsets of arbitrarily small diameter.
-We compare this property to two related geometric properties, $BSCSP$ namely, the unit ball has convex combination of slices of arbitrarily small diameter and $BDP$ namely, the closed unit ball has slices of arbitrarily small diameter.
+In this work we study three different versions of small diameter properties of the unit ball in a Banach space and its dual.
+The related concepts for all closed bounded convex sets of a Banach space was initiated and developed in \cite{B3}, \cite{BR} ,\cite{EW}, \cite{GM} was extensively studied in the context of dentability, huskability, Radon Nikodym Property and Krein Milman Property in \cite{GGMS}.
+We introduce the the Ball Huskable Property ($BHP$), namely, the unit ball has relatively weakly open subsets of arbitrarily small diameter.
+We compare this property to two related properties, $BSCSP$ namely, the unit ball has convex combination of slices of arbitrarily small diameter and $BDP$ namely, the closed unit ball has slices of arbitrarily small diameter.
 We show $BDP$ implies $BHP$ which in turn implies $BSCSP$ and none of the implications can be reversed.
 We prove similar results for the $w^*$-versions.
-We prove that all these properties are stable under $l_p$ sum for $1\leq p \leq \infty$.
-These stability results lead to a discussion in the context of ideals of Banach spaces.
-We prove that $BSCSP$ (respectively $BHP$, $BDP$) can be lifted from an M-Ideal to the whole space.
-We also show similar results for strict ideals.
-We note that the space $C(K,X)^*$ has $w^*$-$BSCSP$ (respectively $w^*$-$BHP$, $w^*$-$BDP$) when K is dispersed and $X^*$has the $w^*$-$BSCSP$ (respectivley $w^*$-$BHP$, $w^*$-$BDP$).
+We prove that all these properties are stable under $l_p$ sum for $1\leq p \leq \infty, c_0$ sum and Lebesgue Bochner spaces.
+Finally, we explore the stability of these with properties in the light of three space property.
+We show that $BHP$ is a three space property provided $X/Y$ is finite dimensional and same is true for $BSCSP$ when $X$ has $BSCSP$ and $X/Y$ is strongly regular (\cite{GGMS}).